syncfusion-content/blazor-docs/blazor/datagrid/in-line-editing.md

 Displaying a confirmation dialog adds an extra layer of confirmation when deleting a record from the grid.
 This dialog prompts for confirmation before proceeding with the deletion, ensuring that accidental or undesired deletions are avoided.
 The deletion can proceed only if the decision is certain.
 The grid component provides a built-in confirmation dialog that can be used to confirm a deleting action.

-To enable the confirmation dialog for the delete operation in the Grid, you can set the [ShowDeleteConfirmDialog](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_ShowDeleteConfirmDialog) property of the `EditSettings` configuration to **true**.
+To enable the confirmation dialog for the delete operation in the Grid, you can set the [ShowDeleteConfirmDialog](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_ShowDeleteConfirmDialog) property of the `GridEditSettings` configuration to **true**.
 By default, this property is set to **false**.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}